DE-CIX/pbgp-parser/README.md

 This will install the `pbgpp` tool on your system path which is equivalent to `pbgpp.py` in this directory.

 ## Logging
 pbgpp is producing logging output while parsing your PCAP input.
-The default option is `--quite` and needn't to be specified; it disables the whole logging output.
+The default option is `--quiet` and needn't to be specified; it disables the whole logging output.
 Parsing output, which is piped to stdout, is **not** affected by this argument.
 By using the `--verbose` argument you switch to more detailed output.
 Obviously, it can not be used in combination with the `--quiet` argument.
 By default, pbgpp logs at log level INFO.
 To separate the log output from the parser output you are able to use stream redirection in \*nix operating systems.

     # This command will pipe parsing output to stdout and log output at DEBUG level to stderr
     cat /path/to/file.pcap | pbgpp.py -p STDOUT --verbose 2> /path/to/output.log